Next Generation Quasi-Adiabatic Propagator Path Integral (Quapi) Methods for Condensed Phase Quantum Dynamics

 4. A quantum algorithm-based strategy for accelerated numerical propagation algorithms on near-term quantum devices.

-The hierarchy of developments facilitates simulations of condensed phase quantum dynamics for more complex systems and ever-complex environments to address the highest relevance open questions and research objectives in the understanding of condensed phase quantum dynamics.
+The hierarchy of developments facilitates simulations of condensed phase quantum dynamics for more complex systems and increasingly complex environments.
+This aims to address highly relevant open questions and research objectives in the understanding of condensed phase quantum dynamics, specifically:

 • The underlying mechanisms leading to complex many-body phenomena.